 Well, I’ll be.
 And since this photo was taken, a fourth egg has been added to the clutch.
 The average clutch size is 2-5 eggs.
 Incubation is 14-17 days.
 And the time from hatch to fledge is 16-17 days.
 We’re in it for the long haul and just hope this spot isn’t too exposed to predators once the chicks hatch.

 We think that this Eastern Phoebe has found a much better nesting place than the Kingbird.
 Phoebe is under our side porch overhang, atop a gutter drainpipe, with the chimney at her back.
+You can head to Willard Power Vac to install a new one or repair the old one professionally.

 Our Phoebe is quite the graceful one, shown here working on her nest.
 We’ve also watched this flycatcher in prey mode.
 The Force is strong with this one!
 She hits her target for sure.
 And quick.